caciulla/amaro/content/posts/types.md

   caption: A collection of Italian wine and amari behind the bar
 ---

-Amaro is not regulated so there are no strict classifications for different types of amaro.
+Amaro is not regulated.
+There are no strict classifications for different types of amaro.
 But certain distinctions can be made based on the the ingredients used and the flavor profile of the amaro.
 ![]()
-Most often the term Amaro refers to digestivos although aperitivos also fall into the category.
+Most often the term 'Amaro' refers to digestivos although aperitivos also fall into the category.

 ## Apertivos (aperitif)-